codex-team/devops-toolbox-app/README.md

 ### Build

-To package the application for distribution you need to call:
+To package the application for distribution you need to call only one command:

 `yarn build:app`

-Steps scheme description:
+#### Steps scheme description

 - `yarn build:app` — build the app
   - `yarn electron:icons-gen`— generate icons collection